 *While I don’t subsist on these 3 foods, I do have 2/3 of them on an almost daily basis.
 And they all contain some important phytonutrients, energy and mom-calming factors!*

 Melissa is an Occupational Therapist we are proud to welcome to First Step Nutrition:

 My name is Melissa Wilson and I am a pediatric occupational therapist.

 I have been a pediatric OT since 2003 after graduating from the University of Alberta.
 I have worked in many different pediatric outpatient settings including Dawson Creek, Edmonton, England and Calgary.
 I’ve specialized in feeding and swallowing over the last 6 years and am excited to partner with First Step Nutrition.
 I am passionate about feeding and get embarrassingly excited over new feeding tools.

-At home, life is anything but quiet with three little girls, ages 4 and under.
+At home, life is anything but quiet with three little girls, and a boy!
 My passion for helping families raise skilled eaters has blossomed since having my own kids; I can truly appreciate the stress that can be associated with mealtimes and strive to help families feel more confident.